thesxm/housemd/README.md

 ```

 ### 2. `housemd-live`
-Builds the static site and actively monitors the source and template directories for changes.
+Builds the static site, starts a static server on the output_path and actively monitors the source and template directories for changes.
 If any changes are detected, it rebuilds the static site 3 seconds after the last detected change, resetting the timer if new changes occur during this interval.
 This command takes the same arguments as the `housemd-build` command:

 ```bash
 housemd-live <source_directory> <output_directory> <template_directory> [<metadatabase_path>]